mplewis/viteset-sidecar/README.md

 ## Docker Compose

 See the Compose file in [examples/docker-compose.yaml](examples/docker-compose.yaml) which runs an `app` container to poll the value of a blob you define.

 Make sure to replace the `SECRET` and `BLOB` placeholders with values from your own account.

 ## Kubernetes

-Coming soon.
+See the Deployment in [examples/k8s-deployment.yaml](examples/k8s-deployment.yaml) which runs curl in a loop, to simulate your application requesting the latest blob value from the Sidecar.

+Make sure to replace the `YOUR_VITESET_CLIENT_SECRET_GOES_HERE` and `YOUR_VITESET_BLOB_NAME_GOES_HERE` placeholders with values from your own account.

 # Caching